UX Design Glossary: Interface Navigation

 Checkbox

-Checkbox is a graphical UI element which is used to mark a particular piece of content, usually setting the choice for the binary options.
+A checkbox is a graphical UI element that is used to mark a particular piece of content, usually setting the choice for the binary options.
 It is another element setting the bridge with the real world as it looks really similar to the process of filling in tests, questionnaires and other stuff of this kind when you put a tick or color the box to mark the option.
 Checkboxes and switches can be found in any type of user interface, especially in the sections of user, screen, or page settings.
 Also, checkboxes present a common part of navigation in apps and websites with functionality of task managers, to-do lists, time trackers, and the like.

 To-Do App